 Many early trench watches were modified pocket watches that had wire lugs soldered onto them to allow a wrist strap.
 Quite often the straps were long enough to allow them to fit over a greatcoat.
 They also included shrapnel guards, which were supposed to protect the delicate crystal lens.
 Other trench watches converted from pocket watches included hunter and half-hunter cases.

 Prior to the Great War, the pocket watch was considered the only timepiece suitable for men.
-Wristwatches were called ‘wristlets’ and considered ornamental and feminine.
+Wristwatches were called ‘wristlets’ and were considered ornamental and feminine.
 As the soldiers returned from the war wearing their new wristlets, the trend became acceptable.
 At the war’s end, the surplus of trench watch movements meant that wristlets were being produced into the 1920s with movements dated from the war years.
 The term ‘wristwatches’ didn’t become mainstream until several years after the war had finished.

 If you are collecting trench watches, be mindful of the radioactive paint and also understand that the date of movement doesn’t always reflect that the watch came from the war period.
 I generally look at the hallmarks on the case, rather than the movement to determine if the watch could be a genuine trench watch.
 Even then, with a Silver hallmark within the war years, there is no guarantee that the watch ever saw the inside of a trench.
 Genuine provenance is required as reasonable proof, this would generally be proof of ownership by a serving soldier.